torchpipe/torchpipe/examples/llama2/README.md

 # tensorrt engine will be automatically generated and cached.
 Please make sure there are enough GPU memory, or you can generate the engines multiple times.
     python run_llama2.py --model meta-llama/Llama-2-7b-chat-hf --input "San Francisco is a"
     #NUM_LAYER = 2:  San Francisco is a totalitéaletoreignersbyMSран
+    #NUM_LAYER = 32:  San Francisco is a city in Northern California that is known
 ```